Reviews You Can Rely On

 Expensive

 We are completely enamored with the technical, high-end Norrona Lofoten Gore-Tex Pro.
 It feels like they thought of everything when designing this jacket.
 Its performance begins with the most breathable of Gore-Tex membranes with a hefty 70D weave.
-The shell feels like it can handle any weather, and we know it wicks moisture as well as any of the best options on the market.
+The shell feels like it can handle any weather, and we know it wicks moisture, as well as any of the best options on the market.
 Every zipper is water-resistant and taped.
-The removable powder skirt and super lightweight wrist gaiters also add a little more versatility than standard in a backcountry-specific shell.
+The removable powder skirt and super lightweight wrist gaiters add a little more versatility than standard in a backcountry-specific shell.

 Read more: Norrona Lofoten Gore-Tex Pro - Women's review